-You need to be ready to provide a lot of information when asked so you can continue to receive the essential care and supports you usually receive at home.
+You need to be ready to provide a lot of information when asked by your GP, so you can continue to receive the essential care and supports you usually receive at home.
 It will also enable them to monitor you and provide COVID-19 related care if needed.

-We recommend that you start with the standard advice to be found at Be prepared for COVID-19, and stay safe.
+We recommend that you start with the standard advice from Be prepared for COVID-19, and stay safe.
 Then add any other information which applies to your household, as described below:

 Collect in one easily accessible place, information on: